MarkPearlCoZa/manager_readme/README.md

 ## Candor

-MYOB may rarely require me to not tell you about something but it cannot require me to lie to you and even if it did I would not abide by such a requirement.
 I bias toward transparency and candor.
 You can ask me anything.
 Most of the time I'll answer.
-Rarely I won't.
+MYOB may rarely requires me to not tell you about something but it cannot require me to lie to you and even if it did I would not abide by such a requirement.
 I'm committed to never lying to you.

 ## Feedback